jacobdbt2100/dbt_Core-Setup/README.md

 sources:
   - name: sales_data          # This is the source name you'll use in dbt; choose any descriptive name
-    description: "Raw sales data from the company's transactional system"
+    description: "Raw sales data from the company's transactional system" # Optional
     database: analytics_db    # Optional: the database where the table lives; otherwise, dbt points to the default database
     schema: raw               # Schema in the database
     tables: